NeilWkz/react-jk-jk/step-by-step.md

 `npm install --save-dev modern-css-reset`

-props to Andy Bell for this excellent
+props to Andy Bell for this excellent package

 ##### Create a styles folder and inside create an `index.scss`